 The final segments to whom the company may offer lower prices are those who are the subject of intense interest from the company’s competition.
 Price competition in these segments is greater than average in the market.
 The pathway the competitor uses to attract your customers with a low price defines the customer segments for your price response.
 The competitor may attack you at a price point, in a geographic region or in one of your key customer relationships.

 The competitor may attack at a particular price point, sometimes at the low-end and other times at the industry standard product price point.
 As Amazon began attacking Borders’ book business with low prices, Borders created an online presence with prices matching Amazon’s.
 Prices on Borders’ shelves remained unchanged.
 You may also need to respond to specific competitors at the standard industry product price point, or higher.
 In the late 90s, established wireless phone service providers, such as AT&T Wireless, dropped their prices dramatically in areas where the new wireless spectrum PCS wireless providers, such as Sprint, entered their markets with big discounts.

 The competitor may attack only in a geographic region.
 Over the last few years, Microsoft has confronted a number of challenges from Linux in developing countries.
 It has beaten back many of these challenges with lower prices in those countries.

 Finally, a competitor may attack one or more of your particularly valuable customers, especially large customers.
 The auto rental market has been cut-throat for many years.
-Some years ago, Avis, in an attempt to gain the top position in the market, took three of Hertz’s big accounts by way of big discounts.
+Some years ago, Avis, in an attempt to gain the share leadership in the market, took three of Hertz’s big accounts by way of big discounts.
 Hertz responded in-kind, taking several of Avis’ big accounts with substantial discounts tailored for those Avis customers.

 CHOICE 3: The Components of the Unit Price